venetucci/TipIt/README.md

 The following **optional** features are implemented:
 * [x] Custom font
-* [x] UI animations
+* [x] UI animations (Animate with Duration)
 * [ ] Making sure the keyboard is always visible and the bill amount is always the first responder
-    * Note: I opted to still require a tap when the app loads, but see additional optional below for first responder implementation.
+    * Note: I opted to still require a tap when the app loads, but see additional feature below for first responder implementation.

 The following **additional** features are implemented:

+- [x] Custom positioning via translations
+- [x] Hiding/showing states with alpha
 - [x] Implemented a custom control for tip amounts instead of the segmented controller
 - [x] Added empty and fill image states for custom control ratings
 - [x] Implemented first responder interaction where user can tap anywhere to begin, which focuses the keyboard.
 After initial tap, user has to tap billField to bring up the keyboard.